mdewey/dotnet-mac-sample/README.md

 ### Add a data source
 To keep our stack simple, we will use an in memory database. .NET Core comes with Entity Framework Core.
 EF Core is the ORM created to work with .NET Core.

-In order to use an ORM, like EF Core we first must Model our data.
-In the `Models` folder, Create a new file called `CoffeeShop.cs` and paste the follow code:
+In order to use an ORM, like EF Core, we first must Model our data using POCOs.
+In the `Models` folder, create a new file called `CoffeeShop.cs` and paste in the follow code:

 >IMPORTANT: Update the namespace from `dotnet_mac_sample` to your namespace.
 You can find your namespace in your `Startup.cs` file